odoo/documentation/content/applications/productivity/discuss/chatter.rst

 .. note::
    After a file has been added to a chatter thread, it can be downloaded by any user with access to the thread.
-Click the :guilabel:`📎 (paperclip)` icon to make the files header visible, if necessary.
-Then, click the download icon on the file to download it.
+Click the |paperclip| to make the files header visible, if necessary.
+Then, click the :icon:`fa-download` :guilabel:`(download)` icon the file to download it.

-To attach a file, click the :guilabel:`📎 (paperclip)` icon located at the top of the chatter composer of any record that contains a chatter thread.
+To attach a file, click the |paperclip| located at the top of the chatter composer of any record that contains a chatter thread.

 This opens a file explorer pop-up window.
 Navigate to the desired file, select it, then click :guilabel:`Open` to add it to the record.
 Alternatively, files can be dragged and dropped directly